grpc/proposal/A51-custom-backend-metrics.md

 the `report_interval` from the client OOB request message is less than the service configured minimum interval then it is treated as the service minimum interval.
 If `report_interval` is not specified (equals to 0), it is also treated as service minimum.
-There is no upper bound, the largest value you can specify is max integer.
+There is no upper bound.

 Internally, the load report server will maintain a timer for each ORCA stream.
 Initially receiving a new request, or when the response timer fires, the server sends a response to report metrics data.
-To generate a response, we copy the metrics data saved in the map.
+To generate a response, the service copies the metrics data saved in the map.
-The report is always in a state-of-the-world fashion.
+The report is always in a state-of-the-world fashion, including all present entries each update.
 The service should properly handle exceptions when the client disconnects: it should terminate the stream and cancel the timer immediately.
 Otherwise, the service should keep sending the report.